gamblevore/speedie/Documentation/Speed.md

 Speedie's sorter will just result in badly sorted data, given a bad sorting function.
 No crash.
 Valid data.
 Just sorted equally badly to your comparison func.

+#### Rust sort_by

+By the way, you think your "Safe" language Rust will save you from bad sort functions?
+No. They still crash!
+I literally found this comment on Rust's github, posted this month (2025 Dec):

+> "Sorry to reopen this thread... but is there a way to avoid panics on sort_by?
+Or can somebody recommend an alternative crate to use for sorting that does not panic?
+I maintain the Rhai scripting engine and the comparison function is passed in by users, which may not implement a total order.
+It is OK for the function to return gibberish... but not OK for the script to panic the host."

+Speedie doesn't suffer this, and its still faster.

 #### Overview

 Overall Speedie as a language is in a good place with it's overall features.
 Fast yet simple.
 Its a good place to be.